jeremyreeder/gridscout/docs/_posts/2020-06-29-tautline-showdown.md

 I used no special equipment.
 Just hands and feet and rope.
 To compare security of two knots, I simply tied both in one rope and pulled to see which would slip first.
-Simplicity measures are inversely related to length of rope required.
+Simplicity scores are inversely related to length of rope required.
 {:.tangent}

 | Rank | Friction-loop knot            | Security   | Simplicity | Ease of tightening | Resistance to overtightening |